Take as Needed for Pain

 Take as Needed for Pain is the second studio album by American sludge metal band Eyehategod, released on November 22, 1993.
 It was reissued in 2006 as part of Century Media's 20th Anniversary series of reissues, with six bonus tracks, taken from rare 7-inch records and splits.

 Background and recording

 After being signed to Century Media in the early 1990s, the band began to self-record and produce their first album for the label, and second album total, in Studio 13.
 Studio 13 was a small recording studio located on the 13th floor of an abandoned department store located in New Orleans, about a few minutes away from where Mike Williams was living.

+Music

+AllMusic stated that the album's sound is characterized by a "relentlessly bitter, broken-down mood.
+The intros to many tracks on the album incorporate audio feedback.
+Incorporating elements of blues, the album's guitar work has been described as "slow [and] sludgy," drawing comparisons to Black Sabbath.
+Chris Chantler of Metal Hammer described the instrumentation as "blackened blues riffing."
+The album also contains elements of southern rock.
+The album's riffs have been described as "more distinguished and in some cases even catch[ier]" than on the band's previous album.
+The vocal performance of Mike IX Williams has been described as "indecipherable ranting," and has also been characterized as a "broken glass gargle."

+According to Alex Deller of Metal Hammer, Take as Needed for Pain "sounds ramped up, kicked down and bugged out, towering over its predecessor in terms of sound and craft."

+The album's lyrics pertain to "true-life squalor and struggle."